Biblical words matter.

 Scripture asserts that Satan has been granted a degree of authority in the lower earthly regions for a season (Luke 4:6, Rev. 12:12).
 Yet this authority is not absolute.
 Those in Christ are justified, sealed, and covered by the blood of Christ.
 The Holy Spirit lives in the believer, and both cannot reside in the same temple.
 Therefore, it's troubling when the Christians knowingly ascribe to Satan a higher degree of influence than he's biblically accorded.

 Many well-meaning believers fall into the trap of attributing demonic strongholds to geographic regions or physical dwellings, as though the battle for souls hinged on casting out spirits from buildings and cities.
-While there is some biblical precedent for territorial spirits (Daniel 10:13), the emphasis is not the land; it’s those living within the territory itself.
-The focus here is not on possession of the physical because Satan has the authority to be there; it's personal.
+While there is some biblical precedent for territorial spirits (Daniel 10:13), their influence is not defined in the land and buildings; it’s those living within the territory itself.
+The focus here is not on possession of the territory because Satan has the authority to be there; it's personal.
 A stronghold is not found in a house and therefore cannot be cast out; it's in the heart of those who have allowed the influence of a spirit in the first place.

 When Christians begin to believe that God’s redemptive work cannot proceed unless demonic entities are first removed from physical spaces, they unknowingly concede to a dualistic worldview that diminishes God's sovereign authority.
 Scripture is clear: God is not locked in a cosmic stalemate, waiting for human efforts to tip the scale.
 His victory is already secured in Christ (Col. 2:15), and his sovereignty is unchallenged.